pillmuncher/yogic.cs/README.md

 ```

 A function with head ``f(x1,...,xm)`` is proven by proving any of
 ``g1,...,gn`` recursively.
-When we reach a success goal that has no body,
+When we reach a goal that has no body, there's
-there's nothing left to prove.
+nothing left to prove.
 This process is called a *resolution*.

 ## **How to use it:**